 What is bottom watering?
 Why would you water plants from the bottom?

 There are a couple of reasons people choose to water that way.
-Let’s talk about bottom watering plants and the benefit there may be.
+Let’s talk about bottom watering plants and the benefits it has for your plants.

 What is bottom watering?

 Let’s first define bottom watering.
-It simply means your plant is placed in a basin of water and the water is pulled up through the bottom drainage holes.
+A plant stands in a basin of water and the plant draws the water up through the bottom drainage holes.